 We develop community capacity by working with others to help them value and support people on the autism spectrum and their families.

 These principles underpin our decision making and the ways the Amaze board, staff and volunteers approach their work.

-- Evidence based – We seek data and evidence to underpin decision making and we measure the outcomes of our work wherever possible.
+- Evidence based.
+We seek data and evidence to underpin decision making and we measure the outcomes of our work wherever possible.
 We advocate for greater collection of and accessibility to, data from public institutions that measure and track outcomes for autistic people and result in greater accountability.

 Our Outcomes by 2040

 |AMAZE Outcomes by 2040||We will measure our progress towards these outcomes:|

 Read our full strategic plan – Amaze Strategic Directions to 2040 here

 Alternatively, read the summary version here

 - InfoLine – free phone support for general assistance and advice.